 Harbinder Singh Birdi FRIBA FICE

 Harbinder is a partner at Hawkins\Brown Architects.
-He is a chartered architect and Fellow member of the RIBA and ICE, which recognises his ongoing mentorship of architects joining the profession.
+He is a chartered architect and Fellow member of the RIBA and ICE.
 Harbinder is currently delivering architectural designs for two of the UK’s largest infrastructure projects: the central section of Thames Tideway and three new stations for Crossrail 1 The Elizabeth Line.
 He is the principle architect responsible for the design of Tottenham Court Road station.
 Harbinder also sits on several design review panels, which include Hs2, Camden , OPDC and Ealing.

 Vivienne began her career in international banking before becoming Sales Director for a large global management consultancy.
 Since retiring, she has been involved with a great deal of volunteer work, both individually and as group leader of a number of different groups including as Chair of Walpole Friends andChair of the Pitzhanger Members Advisory Panel.
 Vivienne is also the beekeeper responsible for our unique PItzhanger honey and a garden volunteer.